 - Build a model on historical data : We know that we have to find a variable Y, dependent on one or more input variables Xn.
 This can be done using supervised or unsupervised modeling techniques.
 A huge dataset is split into subsets, and models are built on one or more subsets.

 - Generalization : In the first step, we created the model using a subset of data.
 Now, we apply the model to all the subsets of the dataset.
 In this case, we don’t know the target variable ‘Y,’ and the model will find it out for us.

 Predictive modeling finds use in a galore of domains, including:

 - Fraud Detection : Finding outliers, protecting against regular offenders, better fraud detection techniques, and so on.

 - Healthcare : Understanding if the patient is prone to a particular disease based on his past data, proactive monitoring, suggestions for curing a specific condition if predictions are true, and so forth.

 - Telecom and Retail : Predictive analytics can help create better campaigns based on predictions for particular marketing campaigns.
 For example, customer retention, customer segmentation, and cross-sell and upsell.

 - Logistics and inventory management

 We have seen how predictive modeling helps companies prioritize their goals and get better insights into their client’s likes and dislikes.
-Predictive modeling is also making a significant impact on the Internet of Things (IoT), and cloud platforms (such as Google Cloud) are powered with Predictive analytics to give a better user experience.
+Predictive analytics is also making a significant impact on the Internet of Things (IoT), and cloud platforms (such as Google Cloud) are powered with predictive analytics to give a better user experience.
 The whole social media and marketing are revolving around predictive analytics, which has given the following benefits: